ArmaanMcleod/ZielClient/README.md

 ## Current Features
 Numbered as per requirements documents.
-* Feature 1: Account  creation using phone numbers and phone verification
+* Feature 1: A user is able to register an account using their phone number
-* Feature 2: Display Route and location  to Assisted
+* Feature 2: Map page- Display Route to destination to the Assisted
 * Feature 3:  Link permanent Carers to Assisted
-* Feature 4: Request Assistance from Carer by sending notification
+* Feature 4: Request Assistance from Carer
 * Feature 5:  Location and Route shared from Assisted to Carer
 * Feature 6: Audio and Video Call Functions
-* Feature 7: Text Chat
+* Feature 7: Text Chat including data Sharing
 * Feature 8: Carer’s home page- Carer can view their assisted list
-* Feature 9: User Status
+* Feature 9: User status
-* Feature 10: Settings (partially)
+* Feature 10: User settings
+* Feature 12: Application feedback
 * Feature 13: Landmark Recognition

 ## Setting up Google API keys